bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyradio-2-0.md

 The installation takes less than a second and when done, the {% poplink crazyradio-2-0 %} will restart running the new firmware.
 Since it is no longer in bootloader mode, the USB drive will no longer be available.

-When the Crayradio PA emulation firmware starts up, the LED will light up briefly in white.
+When the Crazyradio emulation firmware starts up, the LED will light up briefly in white.
 If you missed it when flashing, unplug and re-plug the {% poplink crazyradio-2-0 %} to restart it.
 {% endsi_step %}

 {% si_step done! %}
-The {% poplink crazyradio-2-0 %} is now ready to use and it will behave like a {% id_link product-crazyradio-pa %}, which means it will be compatible with all the products in the Crazyflie ecosystem.
+The {% poplink crazyradio-2-0 %} is now ready to use, and is compatible with all the products in the Crazyflie ecosystem.
 {% endsi_step %}

 {% si_intro Install drivers %}